-Even though your skin may age more slowly than other types, that’s little consolation when you’re dealing with acne, large pores, and shine (and not the good kind either, i.e. grease).
+When you have oily skin, your skin may age slower than other skin types.
+But that’s little consolation when you’re dealing with acne, large pores, and shine (and not the good kind either, i.e. grease).

 Fear not though!
-Let's find out what together what causes your oily skin and learn several basic tips how to combat the excess oil.
+Let's find out what together what causes your oily skin and learn basic tips on how to combat the excess oil.

-Some people think they have oily skin, when they actually have combination skin—oily only in some areas like forehead, T-zone, chin and nose.
+Some people think they have oily skin when they actually have combination skin oily only in some areas like the forehead, T-zone, chin, and nose.

-How do you know you have truly oily skin?
+How can you know you truly have oily skin?
 Check if you experience the symptoms and characteristics of the skin type:

 • Shiny or greasy surface (everywhere)